 Well the G&T is poured, the lime is sliced and the ice cubes are clinking!
 Some tasty nibbles have been prepared and are ready to eat.
 Having our own little party tonight at Foreman Towers with Mr F. Happy New Year everyone xx

 Oh my goodness I have had another busy year!
 Lots of hand made goodies have been used to decorate my home, and lots of goodies have been given away as gifts, with a few commissions thrown in for good measure too!
 I really appreciate all your lovely comments and messages - I'm also over on FB and Instagram too, as Nicola Foreman Quilts if you haven't found me yet, and I'm looking forward to sharing another year of crafty goodies with all my blog followers in 2016.
-Please click on the picture below, and you'll see a slideshow of all my completed crafty goodies!
+All the pictures below are of the crafty goodies I've completed in 2015.

 Eeekkk!!
 Flowerville Block 2 by Rosalie Dekker arrived in the post back in October from Under The Mulberry Tree in Australia, and I hadn't even started Block 1 when this one arrived as I'd been busy so stitching Halloween and Festive projects.
 Note to self - stitch faster!!
 Anyway, I'd finally caught up with my projects and needed some hand sewing projects for the festive holidays, so prepped the back of the linen with a piece of weave line and I was ready to begin.
 These hand dyed Cottage Garden Threads are beautiful to sew with, and go perfectly with the selection of Tilda fabrics that will be used for the dresden plates that this will eventually be appliqued onto.